42BV/rest-convention/02-basic-url-design.md

 `PATCH /{entity}/{identifier}`

-For example, to partially update the car with identifier 1 we send:
+For example, to partially update the car with identifier 1 we would send:

 `PATCH /cars/1`